grimmlab/permGWAS/README.md

 - SE: standard error
 - effect_size: coefficient beta

+Additionally, a TXT file with summary statistics will be saved.
+This file contains the estimates of the variance components of the null model, the narrow-sense heritability, the Bonferroni threshold and, if permutations are used, the permutation-based threshold.

 ## further options
 ### minor allele frequency (MAF)
 It is possible to filter the markers for minor allele frequency.
 For this use the flag `--maf a`, where a should be any